ooni/spec/backends/bk-005-ooni-run-v2.md

 flag to true.
 In this case the OONI Run link still remains available, but it will not lead to tests being initiated.

+Various API responses contain a response format version.
+It is an incremental integer under the key "v".
+It is used to identify changes in the response format and enable non-breaking rollouts of updates of the API and the web UIs.

 ## 4.1 CREATE a new OONI Run link

-This creates a new oonirun link or a new version for an existing one.
+This creates a new oonirun link or a new version or translation for an existing one.

-Then an OONI Run link is first created a new ID is assigned.
-In order to create new versions for an existing OONI Run link the argument `id` must be passed.
+Then an OONI Run link is first created a new ID is assigned by the API.
+In order to create new versions for an existing OONI Run link the argument `ooni_run_link_id` must be passed.
 Creating a new version may involve adding or changing translations, adding or removing tests, editing targets of existing ones or making changes to the OONI Run link metadata.

+The API allows keeping history of previous versions in case users want to fetch an older version instead of the latest one.

+The fields `descriptor_creation_time` and `translation_creation_time` are automatically updated by the API as needed when a new version or a new translation are created.

-The web UI should discourage users from making changes to the title, icon and descriptions of OONI Run links as to not confused volunteers that have installed a link.
+The web UI should discourage users from making changes to the title, icon and descriptions of OONI Run links as to not confuse volunteers that have installed a link.

-This operation will be performed by a logged in user that is interested in performing an OONI Run link based measurement campaign.
+This operation will be performed by a logged-in user that is interested in performing an OONI Run link based measurement campaign.

 It is outside of the scope of this document to specify how registration and